Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Okay, I know that was a bit of a walk to just let you know that you’ll want to spend an additional $800 on components and software for Solar Analytics to make it closer to the capabilities of Enphase microinverters, but that little investment could save you a lot of money and heartache down the road.

 Let’s say you only have the included string inverter system monitoring software and didn’t invest in third-party software because you wanted to save $800.
-Because of this cost-saving choice, you don’t know that your string inverter is busted.
+Because of this cost-saving choice, you don’t know when your string inverter is busted.
+How could you?
+There are no alerts from an app to let you know when the system is underperforming.

 You get a quarterly energy bill.
 It’s a little high, but it’s summer and you’ve been running the air conditioning a lot, so you don’t really think about it.
 You don’t know that your solar system is broken.